chasingmaxwell/chasingmaxwell-blog/source/_posts/From-Nodeunit-to-Jest.md

 ### Occasional illegitimate errors within CI builds

 In our experience, tests within CI builds occasionally fail with random SyntaxError exceptions like `SyntaxError: missing ) after argument list` or `SyntaxError: unexpected token }`.
 It appears this is caused by a race condition where Jest attempts to write a transformed file to cache from multiple child processes at the same time.
 If you run into this bug and simply restarting the build is not a reasonable option, the workaround for now is to run Jest with either the `--no-cache` or the `--runInBand` flag.
 There _is_, however, an [active issue](https://github.com/facebook/jest/issues/1874) and an [open pull request](https://github.com/facebook/jest/pull/3561) for this bug on GitHub.
 So hopefully we'll see a fix soon.

+__UPDATE (2017-08-28)__: A [new pull request](https://github.com/facebook/jest/pull/4088) was merged which should address this issue.
+Let's hope for a fix in v20.0.5!
+In the meantime, you can test it out by requiring `jest@test` in your project.

 ## Conclusion